Yasen-class submarine

-The Yasen class, Russian designations Project 885 Yasen and Project 885M Yasen-M (Ясень, NATO reporting name: Severodvinsk), also referred to as the Graney class, are a series of nuclear-powered attack submarine (SSN) designed by the Malakhit Marine Engineering Bureau and built by Sevmash for the Russian Navy.
+The Yasen class, Russian designations Project 885 Yasen and Project 885M Yasen-M (Ясень, NATO reporting name: Severodvinsk), also referred to as the Graney class, are a series of nuclear-powered attack submarines (SSN) designed by the Malakhit Marine Engineering Bureau and built by Sevmash for the Russian Navy.
 Design work commenced in earnest in the 1980s with the first submarine built in the 1990s–early 2010s with commissioning in 2013.
 The first two boats to an upgraded (and slightly shorter overall) Yasen-M design were commissioned in 2021.
 Based on the and designs, the Yasen class is projected to replace the Russian Navy's current Soviet-era nuclear attack submarines as well as Oscar II class cruise missile submarines.
 The multipurpose Yasen class concept uses the platform both for the hunter-killer role as well as to target enemies with the VLS-launched cruise missile, similar to the cruise missile submarine.
-All of these submarines but Severodvinsk are the upgraded Yasen-M class variant.
+All submarines of this class but Severodvinsk are of the upgraded Yasen-M class variant.